Prism (band): 1978–1981: Fixed line-up

 As Prism was preparing to record their follow up album, some changes happened to the line-up that remained fixed for the next three years.
 Firstly, another Seeds of Time alumnus, Allen Harlow (real name Allen Steven Hawirko), was brought in as bassist, in January 1978, to replace Tom Lavin.
 Then, Vallance quit the band as principal songwriter.
 Upon rehearsing song demos with the band, Mitchell and Vallance had fallen into heated disagreements over the style of songwriting.
 When it became apparent they were at an impasse, Vallance elected to go, leaving two songs for the band, "N-N-N-No!" and "You're Like The Wind" (both credited to Rodney Higgs as songwriter).
 But his departure left a gaping hole in songwriting for the band to fill.
 Fortunately, Al Harlow supplied two songs, and the remaining members' songs filled out the album.
 See Forever Eyes was again produced by Fairbairn.
 The album was released in June 1978, with the title track and Harlow's songs, "Flyin'" and "Take Me Away", released as singles.
 See Forever Eyes reached platinum status by the next year.

 Just before their 1978 tour, saxophonist Tom Keenlyside was dropped, but Fairbairn and Eppel remained on trumpet and trombone respectively.
 Keenlyside went on to join Lavin in the Powder Blues Band.

-On July 16, 1978, Prism played a show at Royal Oak Music Theater in Royal Oak, Michigan that was broadcast by Westwood One Radio and later appeared as a much sought after promo album.
-That same summer, the band toured the US and Canada as the opening act for Meat Loaf's Bat Out of Hell Tour.
+On July 16, 1978 Prism played a show at Royal Oak Music Theater in Royal Oak, Michigan, that was broadcast by Westwood One Radio and later appeared as a much sought after promo album.
+That same summer, the band toured the US and Canada as the opening act for Meat Loaf's Bat Out of Hell Tour and appeared also alongside Kansas and others at Canada Jam in Bowmanville, Ontario on August 26, 1978.

 During early 1979, the band returned to the studio to record their third and what would be their most commercially successful album.
 Mitchell was now the principal songwriter and wrote/co-wrote four songs for the album.
 Although it was his largest contribution yet for a single album, it fell short of what was needed.
 In an effort to help, Vallance became involved again and brought along his new songwriting partner, Bryan Adams, to contribute to the songwriting effort.
 Adams, who at the time was an unsigned recording artist, wrote/co-wrote three songs.
 Vallance, meanwhile, co-wrote one track as Rodney Higgs, arranged two tracks using his real name and played drums, bass and guitars on several tracks without credit.